The Big Picture:

 - Projects may begin immediately upon receiving funding.

-- Documentation of funded projects (poster, PowerPoint, video, etc) will be required in late May 2021 to share your feedback and results with us and parents and donors.
+- Documentation of funded projects (poster, PowerPoint, video, etc) will be required in late May 2022 to share your feedback and results with us and parents and donors.
 A guidance rubric will be provided.
-Educators are also required to attend Celebrating Teachers on May 11, 2021.